CMU-TBD/HumANav-Release/USAGE.md

 To choose which tests to run, edit the `tests` under `[episode_params_val]` in `episode_params_val.ini` which holds the names of the tests to run.

-## More about the `CentralSimulator`
+## More about the `Simulator`
-The `CentralSimulator` progresses the state of the world in the main `simulate()` loop, which spawns update threads for all the agents in the scene, updates the robot (which blocks on the joystick input) and captures a "snapshot" of the current simulator status in the form of a `sim_state` that is stored for later use.
+The `Simulator` progresses the state of the world in the main `simulate()` loop, which spawns update threads for all the agents in the scene, updates the robot (which blocks on the joystick input) and captures a "snapshot" of the current simulator status in the form of a `sim_state` that is stored for later use.

-Once the episode simulation has completed, the `CentralSimulator` will convert all its stored `sim_state` instances into image frames (`.png`'s) of the state of the world at that particular time.
+Once the episode simulation has completed, the `Simulator` will convert all its stored `sim_state` instances into image frames (`.png`'s) of the state of the world at that particular time.
 For non-3D-generated images these conversions can be done in parallel and merged afterwards to generate a `.gif` movie of the entire episode with the simulator time correlating to real-world viewing time.

 ## More about `sim_states`
 Sim-states are what we use to keep track of the simulator without going deep into the internals of the moving parts.
 For example, a `sim_state` instance might contain information similar to what a robot would sense using a lidar sensor, that being the environment and the current pos3's (x, y, theta) of the agents (no velocity, acceleration, trajectory, starts/goals, etc.).